dhsouthbend/html-css/sections/basic.md

 2. If you don't already have a projects folder, create it with this command: `mkdir projects`.
 3. Navigate to your projects folder using this command: `cd ~/Desktop/projects` or just `cd projects`, since you're already at `~Desktop`.
 4. Create a new folder: `mkdir htmlpractice`.
+5. Navigate to the folder you just created: `cd htmlpractice`.
-5. Use your VS Code text editor to create a file called `index.html`: `code index.html`.
+6. Use your VS Code text editor to create a file called `index.html`: `code index.html`.
 You can also open VS Code directly and create a new file there.
 (If you get an error when you try creating the file in the terminal, you may have a problem with PATH.
 If you want to fix the problem, open VS Code, choose Command Palette from the View menu, and search for "Shell Command: Install 'code' command in PATH."
-Selecting that command should fix the problem.)
+Selecting that command should fix things.)
-6. Paste the template above (starting with `<!DOCTYPE html>`) into the new file.
+7. Paste the template above (starting with `<!DOCTYPE html>`) into the new file.

 The `index.html` file is your default homepage for the website we are creating.
 This is an industry standard, because web browsers tend to recognize the `index.html` page as the opening page to the directory that is your website.
 See [here](https://www.lifewire.com/index-html-page-3466505) for more explanation.

 Once you've created your new file, open it with a web browser using your graphical user interface:

 On Mac OS, click on the Finder in your dock (the apps at the bottom of the screen) and click on Desktop on the left.
 From there, navigate to `projects`, then `htmlpractice`.
 Alternately, you can click the projects folder icon on your Desktop and find it from there.
-If you're on Mac and would prefer to use the command line, you can also type `open index.html` from within your `htmlpractice` folder.
+Hold control and click on the file, select `Open with...` from the menu, then choose Firefox or Google Chrome from the list of apps that will come up.
+(If you would prefer to use the command line, you can also type `open -a "/Applications/Google Chrome.app" index.html` from within your `htmlpractice` folder.

 On Windows, click the `projects` folder icon on your desktop.
 Navigate to `projects`, then `htmlpractice`.
 Double click the `index.html` file.
 If it does not open in a browser, right click the `index.html` icon and select `Open with...` from the menu.
 Select Firefox or Google Chrome from the app list that appears.

 ### What happens?

 When you open the empty template, you'll see only a blank web page.
 Open your secondary menu (right click on Windows, hold control and click with Mac OS) and view the page source.
-How can you explain what happens when you open these text files?
+How can you explain what happens when you open the file and view its source?

-## What should happen when I open each of my two new files?

 When you 'View Page Source', you should see the code for the basic template.